-F'aragraph Agency Responsible Tuneirame The present KPTC will be separated and a discrete Telecommunications Corporation created.
-Once this is accomplished detailed plans for the privatisation of certain functions will be drawn up.
-1996-98
+Paragraph Agency Responsible Timeframe The present KPTC will be separated and a discrete Telecommunications Corporation created.
+Once this is accomplished detailed plans for the privatisation of certain functions will be drawn up. l 1996-98

-Paragraph 1 Agency Responsible Timeframe

-5.6.3 1 MTC, MOF 1997-2000

-5.6.6 The Government will continue to facilitate long term financing arrangements for the sector but strict and transparent loan administration procedures will be effected.
+Paragraph Action Agency Responsible Timeframe The Government will continue to encourage private sector participation in the provision of telecommunication services.
+Government taxation measure, especially duty and VAT levied on imported technical inputs, will be eased to ensure the availability of raw materials to provide a sound base for industrialisation.
+MTC, MOF 1997-2000 II .
+The Government will continue to facilitate long term financing arrangements for the sector but strict and transparent loan administration procedures will be effected.
 MTC, MOF 1997-2005